 Asynchronous feedback process:

 We will accept requests submitted through the form below, where a student can explain their project requirements (like an assignment), upload drafted material, indicate a desired date to receive feedback, and offer guidance to the tutor about the most pressing needs or questions.
 Tutors will respond to these submissions on a first come, first served basis during academic terms.
-In periods of high demand, we may not be able to fulfill every request by the date requested.

 The request form: Asynchronous Session Request Form.